shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

    python predict.py
    ```

-5. To visualize the embeddings, again, change the model name in plotting.py, then execute:
+5. To visualise the embeddings, again, change the model name in plotting.py, then execute:
    ```bash
    python plotting.py
    ```